 SAVINGS CLAUSE

 If any section of this Agreement should be held invalid by operation of law or by any tribunal of competent jurisdiction; or if compliance with or enforcement of any provision should be restrained by such tribunal pending final determination as to its validity, the remaining provisions of this Agreement shall not be affected thereby, but shall continue in full force and effect.
 Provided, furthermore, the Union and the Employer agree to meet and confer within two (2) weeks of any ruling invalidating any Article, section, or portion of this Agreement to negotiate a lawful provision on the same subject if practicable.

+ARTICLE 24

+SUBCONTRACTING CLAUSE

+For the purpose of preserving work and job opportunities for the employees covered by this Agreement, the Employer agrees that no work or services of the kind, nature or type covered by, presently performed, or hereafter assigned to the collective bargaining unit will be subcontracted, transferred, leased, assigned or conveyed in whole or in part to any other plant, person, or non-unit employees, unless otherwise provided in this Agreement for the duration of the contract.
+The Employer may not subcontract work in any classification for the purpose of avoiding overtime.
+The Employer may not subcontract work in any classification if any employee who normally performs such work is on layoff.

-ARTICLE 23
+ARTICLE 25

 TERM OF AGREEMENT

-This Agreement shall be in effect for a period of three (3) years commencing on the first (1st) day of [insert month and year nearly three years ago], and shall continue to [insert contract expiration date as per instructor], and be automatically renewed thereafter, unless at least sixty (60) days prior to the termination date either Party serves written notice upon the other by certified mail of a desire to terminate, change or modify this Agreement.
+This Agreement shall be in effect for a period of one(1) year commencing on the first (1st) day of [insert month and year nearly three years ago], and shall continue to [insert contract expiration date as per instructor], and be automatically renewed thereafter, unless at least sixty (60) days prior to the termination date either Party serves written notice upon the other by certified mail of a desire to terminate, change or modify this Agreement.

 IN WITNESS WHEREOF, the Employer and the Union hereby execute, sign and attest to this Agreement.